ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

 {PANEL: What Compare Exchange Items Are}

-Compare Exchange items are key/value pairs that allow you to perform cluster-wide interlocked distributed operations.
+Compare Exchange items are key/value pairs where the key servers a unique value across your database.

 * Each compare-exchange item contains:
   * **A key** - A unique string across the cluster.